Dhriti03/Noise-Reduction/# Noise reduction using spectral gating .md

 1.  mask if the signal is above the threshold
 2. convolve the mask with a smoothing filter

-# Thus the Noise reduction in python  is complete .S
+# Thus the Noise reduction in python  is complete .